 The Local Government Act 1995 determines that properties of a non-rural purpose be rated using the Gross Rental Valuation (GRV) as the basis for the calculation of annual rates.
 The Valuer General determines the GRV for all properties within the Shire of Broome.
-The current valuation is effective from 1 July 2015 and the next GRV valuation is expected to take effect from 1 July 2019.
+As per section 22 of the Valuation of Land Act 1978, the Valuation General also determines the frequency of general valuations although historically, the Valuer General has undertaken a GRV revaluation every three to five years with the most recent valuation occurring in September 2014 and effective from 1 July 2015.
+In October 2018, the Valuer General reviewed the Shire properties rated on GRV and these new valuations will be effective from 1 July 2019.
 The rental value for a house or other GRV property is influenced by factors such as age, construction, size, car shelters, pools and locations.
 Interim valuations are provided fortnightly to the Shire by the Valuer General for properties where changes have occurred (i.e. subdivisions or strata title of property, amalgamations, building constructions, demolition, additions and/or property rezoning).
 In such instances the Shire recalculates the rates for the affected properties and issues interim rates notices.